waiter-palypoo/tp/docs/UserGuide.md

 Enter a new amount spent!
 Just enter a number!
 200
 Change in amount successful!
-Balance has also been recalculated
+Balance has also been recalculated edit expense id/1 in/name
+Enter a new name for this expense! new name
+Successfully changed expense name from 'old name' to 'new name'
 ```
 ---
 ### Delete Expense: `delete expense` / `delete future expense`